-The latest lot of reviews in the Review of Biblical Literature has Jason Myers’s helpful and appreciative review of Teresa Morgan’s Roman Faith and Christian Faith: Pistis and Fides in the Early Roman Empire and Early Churches (OUP, 2015).
+The Review of Biblical Literature contains Jason Myers’s helpful and appreciative review of Teresa Morgan’s Roman Faith and Christian Faith: Pistis and Fides in the Early Roman Empire and Early Churches (OUP, 2015).

 The American Numismatic Society has created an Open Access digital library.
 One purpose is to host unpublished and/or orphaned MA and PhD theses/dissertations that have numismatic content.
 As a part of this library your thesis will be Open Access, full-text searchable, and http://schema.org properties will help Google relevance.
 If you (or someone you know) wants their research hosted for free (CC-BY license) alongside other numismatic work, email Andrew Reinhard at email@example.com.